 Given an outcome function, we define probabilities $p(s^t|\pi)$ over histories in the obvious way, where the notation for σ is suppressed on the premise that the agent is honest and obedient.
-Given these probabilities, as in (5), the outcome function has to deliver reservation utility W_0 to the agent, provided that the agent reports truthfully and takes the recommended actions:
+Given these probabilities, as in (5), the outcome function has to deliver reser-

-6We still prefer to start from the general setup (as opposed to just assuming that the revelation principle holds) since we are deriving two different direct mechanisms from the same general setup, and we need to show that they are equivalent.
+7We still prefer to start from the general setup (as opposed to just assuming that the revelation principle holds) since we are deriving two different direct mechanisms from the same general setup, and we need to show that they are equivalent.
+More precisely, in this section we develop a formulation where the endowment is reported just once, whereas in Section 5.1 we derive an alternative formulation where the second report corresponds to reporting the endowment a second time.